alejandronotario/Google-Cloud-Tasks/cloudSql/README.md

-# Import & Export Manual at Cloud Sql sevice
+# Import & Export at Cloud SQL sevice

 This manual describes some procedures to data management at Google Cloud Sql service